SapwoodStudio/Transmogrifier/docs/src/quickstart_demo.md

 Learn Transmogrifier with a demo and quickstart your first steps using the addon.

 !!! quote ""
-    *"The best way to teach kayaking is not by lecturing on the sand.
+    *"The best way to teach kayaking is not by lecturing on the beach.
 Instead, toss a bucket of tennis balls onto the lake and say, 'Go get 'em!'"*

 ## 1. Download the Demo Files
 Download the demo files, then unzip the folder.
 Inside you will find 3D models as FBX files along with their associated textures.